sjbylo/container-workshop/03-build-image-with-app/README.md

 ```

 Note, at this time you cannot test the application in a container `on the server` as "port bindings are
-not yet supported by rootless containers", but you can see if it starts up.
+not yet supported by rootless containers", but you can see if the application starts up properly or
+not.

 As in the previous labs, test your application - but this time it's running in a container!